 Thank you for your interest in the psychology training programs at Georgetown University’s Counseling and Psychiatric Service (CAPS).

 The staff at Georgetown CAPS are enthusiastic about mentorship and training.
 We look forward to helping you navigate the array of learning opportunities on campus and in the wider DC region, developing your clinical skills while serving the Georgetown community.

-Georgetown University’s Counseling and Psychiatric Service (CAPS) will offer a 10-month, 40-hour/week (1,733-hour) postdoctoral fellowship program from August 24, 2020 to June 25, 2021.
-We have openings for three postdoctoral fellows (known as Psychology Associates in the District of Columbia) for the 2020-2021 academic year.
+Georgetown University’s Counseling and Psychiatric Service (CAPS) will offer a 12-month, 40-hour/week (2080-hour) postdoctoral fellowship program from August 23, 2021 to August 22, 2022.
+We have openings for three postdoctoral fellows (known as Psychology Associates in the District of Columbia) for the 2021-2022 academic year.
 Two fellows will be based on the main campus and one fellow will be based at the Law Center campus.

 Our program is designed to foster the growth of clinicians from post-internship to postdoctoral practice and beyond.
 We have a special focus on preparation for careers in university counseling.
 In pursuit of that goal, we provide advanced training in college mental health, with a particular focus on short-term therapy models (both individual and group).
 Postdoctoral fellows may carry a limited number of long-term therapy cases as well.